-The Co-op Coordinator/Faculty Advisor determines if the components of the co-op work experience have been fulfilled and will assign a grade of credit to indicate successful completion of the co-op, according to the assessment criteria indicated above.
+The Faculty Advisor determines if the components of the work experience have been fulfilled and will assign a grade of credit to indicate successful completion of the practicum, according to the assessment criteria indicated above.

-CREDIT All aspects of the co-op work experience and assessed work are completed on time and to a satisfactory or higher standard.
-NO Aspects of the co-op work experience are not satisfactory, or are not completed or CREDIT submitted within the required timeframe or date.
+CREDIT All aspects of the work experience and assessed work are completed on time and to a satisfactory or higher standard.
+NO CREDIT Aspects of the work experience are not satisfactory, or are not completed or submitted within the required timeframe or date.